pivotal/blog/content/post/faking_oauth_sso.md

 short: |
   When your Java Spring web application depends on a third-party OAuth2 single sign-on service, tests can be slow, brittle, or difficult to control.
-I'll describe two ways to address these issues by faking OAuth2 single-sign on in your tests.
+I'll describe two ways to address these issues by faking OAuth2 single sign-on in your tests.
 title: Faking OAuth2 Single Sign-on in Spring, Two Ways
 ---